Nytra/Biological-Cell-Image-Analysis-using-OpenCV/README.md

-Requires OpenCV and some sample images.
+Requires OpenCV and some sample images in LSM format.

 This is an incomplete prototype.